project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 For Thread, you might also use a different out-of-band method to fetch the network credentials.

-#### Wi-Fi network credentials
+#### Obtaining Wi-Fi network credentials

-You must get the following Wi-Fi network credentials to commission the Matter device to the Wi-Fi network in the following steps:
+You must get the following Wi-Fi network credentials to commission the Matter device to the Wi-Fi network:

 -   Wi-Fi SSID
 -   Wi-Fi password